 In 2003 we embarked on a strategy to license our well-known and respected footwear brands to complementary products outside of footwear, generally in the apparel and accessories categories.
 To date, we have entered into four licensing agreements for Teva, including domestic licenses for men s sportswear, timepieces, eyewear and headwear, and one domestic licensing arrangement for UGG handbags and other small leather goods.
 We are pursuing additional licensing opportunities for our brands both in the U.S. and abroad.
-This licensing strategy is in its early stages, and due to the lead times required to bring the products to market, we have received no sales from licensing to date and we do not expect significant incremental net sales and profits from licensing in the near future.
-However, we believe licensing opportunities for our brands may become a more significant portion of our net sales and profits over time.
-The minimum net annual royalties that we will receive under the five existing licensing agreements are \$181,000 in 2004, \$279,000 in 2005, \$528,000 in 2006, \$648,000 in 2007 and \$648,000 in 2008.
+This licensing strategy is in its early stages, and due to the lead times required to bring the products to market, we have received no revenues from licensing to date and we do not expect significant incremental net sales and profits from licensing in the near future.
+However, we believe licensing revenues may become a more significant portion of our net sales and profits over time.
+The minimum net annual royalties that we are scheduled to receive under the five existing licensing agreements, assuming renewal options are exercised, are \$216,000 in 2004, \$325,000 in 2005, \$649,000 in 2006, \$850,000 in 2007 and \$850,000 in 2008.